 13.Q What is an acceptance review and why is it done?

-A When DMSSA receives the regulation submission from the State, the Regulation Review Coordinator reviews the package to ensure that all of the components needed for review are submitted.
+A When MSTR receives the regulation submission from the State, the State Regulation Review Coordinator reviews the package to ensure that all of the components needed for review are submitted.
 If the submission is complete, NRC sends a verification e-mail to the State program acknowledging the receipt and staff assigned to review the package.

 14.Q What is a Review Summary Sheet (RSS) and how is it filled out?

-A An RSS is the documentation of the review of the State regulations against the NRC regulations completed by a reviewer.
+A The RSS contains the documentation of the review of the State regulations against the NRC regulations completed by an NRC reviewer.
 The RSS will document inconsistencies between NRC and State regulations.

-15.Q Are the SSRs automatically compatible with NRC regulations?
+15.Q Are the Suggested State Regulations (SSRs) automatically compatible with NRC regulations?

-A No, although the NRC provides resource staff to the CRCPD SSR working groups, until the SSRs are reviewed with regard to compatibility and health and safety and approved by NRC, the State should not assume that the SSRs are necessarily compatible.
-A listing of those SSR Parts that have been approved by NRC can be found on FSME’s website.
+A No, although the NRC provides resource staff to the Conference of Radiation Control Program Directors (CRCPD) SSR working groups, until the SSRs are reviewed with regard to compatibility and health and safety and approved by NRC, the State should not assume that the SSRs are necessarily compatible.
+A listing of those SSR Parts that have been approved by NRC can be found on theNMSS website.